SShaDe: scalable shape deformation via local representations: Abstract

 \section{Abstract}

-With the increase of computational power for the available hardware, the demand for high-resolution data in computer graphics applications increases.
+With the increase in computational power for the available hardware, the demand for high-resolution data in computer graphics applications increases.
 Consequently, classical geometry processing techniques based on linear algebra solutions are starting to become obsolete.
 In this setting, we propose a novel approach for tackling mesh deformation tasks on high-resolution meshes.
-By reducing the input size with a fast remeshing technique and preserving a consistent representation of the original mesh with local reference frames, we provide a solution that is both scalable and robust.
+By reducing the input size with a fast remeshing technique and preserving a consistent representation of the original mesh with local reference frames, we provide a solution that is both scalable and robust in multiple applications, such as as-rigid-as-possible deformations, non-rigid isometric transformations, and pose transfer tasks.
 We extensively test our technique and compare it against state-of-the-art methods, proving that our approach can handle meshes with hundreds of thousands of vertices in tens of seconds while still achieving results comparable with the other solutions.

 \ccsdesc[500]{Computing methodologies~Shape modeling} \ccsdesc[300]{Computing methodologies~Computer graphics} \ccsdesc[300]{Mathematics of computing~Geometric topology}

 \printccsdesc